-Type of Account Permitted Credits Permitted Debits account re or or (t) st N fu a account fu en fr Funds received from residents under operations (transactions) specified in Decree No. 95; funds transferred from a "Type C" bank account, "Type C" special brokerage account, "Type C" clearing bank account; and funds that were erroneously debited from the "Type C" bank account.
-Payments in lieu of taxes, customs, duties or other mandatory charges payable in accordance with Russian budget legislation; payments to purchase Federal Loan Bonds (so-called 'OFZ') issued by the Ministry of Finance of the Russian Federation through auction; payments to RUB accounts of non-residents provided for in a consent of the Governmental Commission for Control over Making Foreign Investments in the Russian Federation ("Consent"); payments in the course of making other operations provided for in a Consent; funds to be transferred to another "Type C" bank account; funds to be transferred to a "Type C" special brokerage account; banking charges of the Russian bank for servicing the "Type C" bank account; amounts due to a resident in lieu of penalties (fines) under operations (transactions) specified in Decree No. 95; and funds that were erroneously credited to the "Type C" bank account.
-"Type C" custody account (i) Securities acquired with the use of funds held at a "Type C" bank account, "Type C" special brokerage account or (i) Securities to be transferred to a "Type C" custody account, including in the course of making transactions with such securities with the use of funds held at a "Type C" clearing bank account; securities transferred from another "Type C" custody account; "Type C" special brokerage account or "Type C" clearing bank account; securities to be debited from the Jacobay dooddiit, "Type C" custody account as a
+Type of Account Permitted Credits Permitted Debits a "Type C" bank account, "Type C" Payments in lieu of taxes, customs, duties or other mandatory charges payable in accordance with Russian budget legislation; payments to purchase Federal funds transferred from a "Type C" bank Loan Bonds (so-called 'OFZ') issued by the Ministry of Finance of the Russian Federation through auction; payments to RUB accounts of non- residents provided for in a consent of the Governmental Commission for Control over Making Foreign Investments in the Russian Federation ("Consent"); payments in the course of making other operations provided for in a Consent; funds to be transferred to another "Type C" bank account; funds to be transferred to a "Type C" special brokerage account; banking charges of the Russian bank for servicing the "Type C" bank account; amounts due to a resident in lieu of penalties (fines) under operations (transactions) specified in Decree No. 95; and funds that were erroneously credited to the "Type C" bank account.
+"Type C" custody account (i) Securities acquired with the use of funds held at a "Type C" bank account, "Type C" special brokerage account or (i) Securities to be transferred to a "Type C" custody account, including in the course of making transactions with such securities with the use of funds held at a "Type C" clearing bank account; securities transferred from another "Type C" custody account; "Type C" special brokerage account or "Type C" clearing bank account; securities to be debited from the "Type C" custody account as a

 Type of Account Permitted Credits Permitted Debits securities, settlements in respect of which are to be made through a "Type C" bank account in connection with corporate actions made in respect of such securities; and securities that were erroneously debited from the "Type C" custody account. result of redemption of such securities; securities that may be debited from the "Type C" custody account in accordance with a Consent; and securities that were erroneously credited to the "Type C" custody account.
-"Type C" special brokerage account 17 (i) Funds received from residents under operations (transactions) specified in Decree No. 95; (i) Payments in lieu of taxes, customs, duties or other mandatory charges payable in accordance with Russian budget legislation; funds transferred from a "Type C" bank account, "Type C" special brokerage account, "Type C" clearing bank account; and payments to purchase Federal Loan Bonds issued by the Ministry of Finance of the Russian Federation through auction; payments to RUB accounts of non- residents provided for in a Consent; funds that were erroneously debited from the "Type C" special brokerage account. payments in the course of making other operations provided for in a Consent; (v) funds to be transferred to a "Type C" bank account; (vi) funds to be transferred to another "Type C" special brokerage account; (vii) banking charges of the Russian bank for servicing the "Type C" special brokerage account; (viii) amounts due to a resident in lieu of penalties (fines) under operations (transactions) specified in Decree No. 95; and
+"Type C" special brokerage account (i) Funds received from residents under operations (transactions) specified in Decree No. 95; (i) Payments in lieu of taxes, customs, duties or other mandatory charges payable in accordance with Russian budget legislation; funds transferred from a "Type C" bank account, "Type C" special brokerage account, "Type C" clearing bank account; and payments to purchase Federal Loan Bonds issued by the Ministry of Finance of the Russian Federation through auction; payments to RUB accounts of non- residents provided for in a Consent; funds that were erroneously debited from the "Type C" special brokerage account. payments in the course of making other operations provided for in a Consent; (v) funds to be transferred to a "Type C" bank account; (vi) funds to be transferred to another "Type C" special brokerage account; (vii) banking charges of the Russian bank for servicing the "Type C" special brokerage account; (viii) amounts due to a resident in lieu of penalties (fines) under operations (transactions) specified in Decree No. 95; and

-$^{^{17}}$ Generally the same as the regime of a "Type C" bank account.
+$^{16}$ Generally the same as the regime of a "Type C" bank account.